mircealungu/mircea/thoughtstream.md

 Jun 9

-The attraction of the fly to the light.
+The attraction of the insects to the night light.
 The human attraction to the phone.

 Jun 2